HashDG/http-server/README.md

 make
 ./http-server
 ```
-Change the HTTP_FOLDER !

 Start Firefox and visit `127.0.0.1:1080`

 ## Adding content

-By default, HTML files have to be put in the `http_ressources` folder.
-Note that only HTML files (and the favicon.ico) will be saved by the server.
+By default, HTML files have to be put in the `http_ressources` folder, you can put all the files you need as long as it's indexed in the MIME database.

 Furthermore, if you want to add handlers :
 - write your handler in `session.c` as a function.
 Warning it has to follow this signature `char * handler(char*,char**)`
 - add your handler in the `load_handlers` function following the example of `simple_handler`